-Students have available 10 ECTS-credits (awarded upon the final dissertation) for the preparation of the Degree Dissertation at university facilities.
+Students have available 10 ECTS credits for the preparation of the Degree Dissertation at university facilities.

-5.1 Definition of the roles associated with the Final Exam
+5.1 Definition of the roles associated with the Dissertation

-The Supervisor is a tenured lecturer at the Faculty of Medicine and Surgery.
+The Supervisor can be a permanent lecturer on an open-term contract or a researcher, including those on a fixed-term contract, at the Faculty of Medicine and Surgery.